 The most extreme version of a ground-breaking sandwich was first introduced in 1983, when slapping sausage, egg & cheese inside something as buttery and rich (at least relative to other things you can get at a drive-thru) as a croissant was unheard of.
 Points subtracted for being on something traditionally Franch.

 You say: "But DD isn't a national chain!"
 We say: "Stop crowding our minds with 'facts', reader!
 They put bacon and pepper fried eggs inside a glazed donut.
 A. Glazed.
 Donut."
 They'd be higher, but... um, yeah, DD isn't quite a national chain.

 2. Taco Bell's Waffle Taco

-The first of the new generation of drive-thru-able breakfast eats, the McGriddles and their amazingly syrup-infused, non-soggy, pancake-style buns were a bold leap forward for the fast food industry, a (literally) handy alternative to number 15 on this list, and an obvious inspiration for several other items.
-So they takes their rightful place at number one.
+The first of the new generation of drive-thru-able breakfast eats, the McGriddles and their amazingly syrup-infused, non-soggy, pancake-style buns were a bold leap forward for the fast-food industry, a (literally) handy alternative to number 15 on this list, and an obvious inspiration for several other items.
+So, they take their rightful place at number one.
 You lose, English king baby.